 Performance testing is different.
 Time does matter, as does CPU utilization, network latency and a host of other operational parameters.
 Going back to the login scenario mentioned above, performance testing a login process will measure the time it takes for a login request/response to complete.
-In fact, many Service Level Agreements dictate login access time.
+Many Service Level Agreements dictate login access time.
 Thus, performance testing ensures that the process completes in the time expected.
-Also, performance testing will look at ancillary login metrics relevant to items such as data query execution, CPU utilization, load tolerance and system failure recovery.
+Also, performance testing will look at ancillary login metrics relevant to items such as data query execution, CPU utilization, load tolerance, and system failure recovery.

 As mentioned above, automating performance tests can be a difficult undertaking.
 For example, going back to the login scenario described above: A test submits the authorization credentials to the login component.
 Successful execution of the login is supposed to take no longer than 1000 milliseconds.
 The test results show that the test takes 2000 milliseconds.
-Clearly the component is not performing to expectation.
-However, all we really know about is the request/response time at single access point.
+The component is not performing to expectation.
+However, all we know about is the request/response time at a single access point.
 We have no real idea about what’s happening further down the stack.
-In fact, we might not even be sure what the stack is.
+We might not even be sure what the stack is.
 Yes, we can automate the request/response against that single point, but the reality is, it’s a trivial test.
 More is required.

 The trick to automating performance testing in a meaningful manner is to take a level based approach.
 Level based performance testing is a process by which automated performance tests are executed on components at various levels of the technology stack.

 Implementing level based, automation testing is more than identifying test points and running tests.
-Before any performance testing takes place, systems and test engineers define exactly what the test stack is, from high level load balancers and HTTP servers to low level storage components.
-Also, the security apparatus and network instructure needs to be well understood as does message queues, caching mechanisms and even the hardware array in play.
+Before any performance testing takes place, systems and test engineers define exactly what the test stack is, from high-level load balancers and HTTP servers to low-level storage components.
+Also, the security apparatus and network infrastructure need to be well understood as does message queues, caching mechanisms and even the hardware array in play.
 All of it will come into play at some point, even during a simple login process.